 Urban education: Prepare to work in school leadership, community outreach, and learning programs intended for learners in urban areas.

-Application: Most schools have the application available online.
+Application: Most schools have online applications.

 Curriculum vitae (CV) or resume: A CV and resume include details like your work history, educational background, and skills.
 CVs tend to be longer and more detailed than resumes, with information about your publications, awards, professional association memberships, and more that may be relevant to your work as a doctoral student.